 - 1. Clinic office hours are posted or readily available upon request - 2.
 Provider office hours schedules are available to staff - 3.
-Arrangement/schedule for after-hours, on call, and supervisory back up physician coverage is available (who is the covering doctor) - 4.
-Contact information for off-site physicians is available at all times during office hours - 5.
-After hours emergency care instructions/phone information is made available to patients - 6.
-Appropriate personnel handle emergent, urgent, and medical advice phone calls - 7.
-Telephone answering machine, voicemail system or answering service is used whenever office staff does not directly answer the phone
+Arrangement/schedule for after-hours, on call, and supervisory back up physician coverage is available (who is the covering doctor)

-- 8. Telephone system, answering service, and recorded phone information are periodically checked and updated (name of exchange) - 9.
+- 4. Contact information for off-site physicians is available at all times during office hours - 5.
+After hours emergency care instructions/telephone information is made available to patients - 6.
+Appropriate personnel handle emergent, urgent, and medical advice telephone calls - 7.
+Telephone answering machine, voicemail system or answering service is used whenever office staff does not directly answer the phone - 8.
+Telephone system, answering service, and recorded telephone information are periodically checked and updated (name of exchange) - 9.
 Appointments are scheduled according to patients stated clinical needs within the timeliness standards established for plan members - 10.
 Patients are notified of scheduled routine and or preventative screening appointments - 11.
 There is a process in place verifying follow-up on missed and cancelled appointments - 12.
 Interpreter services are made available 24 hours a day in identified threshold languages specified for location of site - 13.
 Persons providing language interpreter services, including sign language on site, are trained in medical interpretation.
 Site personnel used as interpreters have been assessed and certified for their interpretation performance skills/capabilities.
 A written policy should be in place - 14.
 Office practice procedures allow timely provision and tracking of: - A. Processing internal and external referrals, consult reports and diagnostic test results - B. Physician review and follow up of referral/consultation reports and diagnostics test results.
-Reports must be received and documented report received date within 30 days of seeing specialist or having test done - 15.
-Phone number for filing grievances/complaints are located on site - 16.
+Reports must be received, and documented report received date within thirty days of seeing specialist or having test done - 15.
+Phone number for filing grievances/complaints are located on site. - 16.
 Complaint forms and a copy of the grievance procedure are available on site.
 Staff can access forms from health plan - 17.
 Medical records are readily retrievable for scheduled patient encounters - 18.
 Medical documents are filed or uploaded in a timely manner to ensure availability for patient encounters - 19.
-Exam rooms and dressing areas safeguard patients' right to privacy - 20.
-Procedures are followed to maintain the confidentiality of patients' personal information - 21.
+Exam rooms and dressing areas safeguard patients right to privacy - 20.
+Procedures are followed to maintain the confidentiality of patient's personal information.
+If a cleaning service is used, they must have a confidentiality agreement on file as well. - 21.
 Medical record release procedures are compliant with state and federal guidelines.
 Expiration date must be on form - 22.
 Storage and transmittal of medical record preserves confidentiality - 23.
 Medical records are retained for a minimum of 10 years for both adults and pediatric medical records